slowernews/hamster-system/README.md

         Example: @house in lisbon

-        To reduce the need of memorization, when naming the project folder you can also add the bundle name (if existent):
+        To reduce the need of memorization, when naming the project folder you might add the bundle name (if existent):
         Example: #large investor@house in lisbon

 - subproject (derived from object oriented programming): **.**